maziac/z80-sample-program/readme.md

 # Building

-First if you just want to test debugging with the 'z80-debug' extension there is no need to build/assemble the required files.
+First if you just want to test debugging with the 'DeZog' extension there is no need to build/assemble the required files.
 The binaries are included in this repository so that you could also directly start to debug.

 However, if you would like to do some changes you need to compile.